Student Transportation Allocation Reporting System (STARS)

 + STARS Efficiency Ratings

 For each school district rated at less than 100%, a weighted set of cohort districts determines a “target district” that reflects the hypothetical efficiency possible for the district being evaluated.
 The Efficiency Detail Report shows the districts cohort set and the expenditures and number of buses used by the target district.
+The Efficiency Detail Reports for the 2013–14 school year (based on 2012–13 data) are available using this drop down list.

 A description of the Efficiency Detail Report.

-Details on how the theory behind the Efficiency Rating system can be found in the Development of Student Transportation Funding Methodology Options for Washington State, in Appendix C, starting on page 82.
+A description of the theory behind the Efficiency Rating system can be found in the Development of Student Transportation Funding Methodology Options for Washington State, in Appendix C, starting on page 82.
 View the report

 Efficiency reviews are required to be conducted by the regional transportation coordinators of all districts with efficiency ratings less than 90%.
 For the ratings released in March 2013, based on 2011-12 school year data, there were 63 districts with ratings requiring reviews.
 Those reviews are available here: